teaminmedias-pluswerk/ke_search/Documentation/Filters/Setup.rst

 Create filter options
 .....................

-Add new Filter options.
-This is done using the IRRE technology: You can create new filter options inside the filter.
+Add new Filter options by adding them inside the filter record.
 For each option you want to display in the frontend you will have to add one filter option.

 .. image:: ../Images/Filters/filters-2.png